< Home

 Objectives:

 Guidelines for the use of abdominal drains during peritonitis are currently lacking.
-Options are closed active drains like Jackson-Pratt drain (JPD), open abdominal drainage and negative-pressure therapy.
+The existing options include closed active drains like the Jackson–Pratt drain (JPD), open abdominal drainage, and negative-pressure therapy.
+This study aimed to describe the use of abdominal JPD in dogs and cats and the complications and rate of ascending infections associated with it.

 Methods:

-Dogs and cats that underwent exploratory laparotomy for peritonitis (e.g., septic, biliary, urinary) and JPD application, at three institutions were retrospectively included from 2017 to 2024.
-Clinical data, intraoperative and postoperative complications, time to JPD removal, and outcome were analyzed and reported through descriptive statistics and compared via parametric and non-parametric tests (p-value < 0.05).
+Dogs and cats that underwent exploratory laparotomy for peritonitis (e.g., septic, biliary, or urinary peritonitis) and JPD application at three institutions from 2017 to 2024 were retrospectively included in this study.
+Clinical data, information regarding intraoperative and postoperative complications, time to JPD removal, and outcome data were analysed and reported through descriptive statistics and compared using parametric and non-parametric tests (P < 0.05).

 Results: